adapt-it/adaptit/docs/Localization_Readme.txt

 How to prepare a NEW localization for Adapt It's interface:

 Any translator can prepare a new localization for Adapt It.
+   * The easiest way to prepare a new localization is to register as a localization translator and use Adapt It's Pootle web translation interface at: http://pootle.sil.org/projects/adaptit/.
+Using Adapt It's Pootle localization web site, you can help to get Adapt It's interface fully translated into the language of your choice!
+After you have registered there please send an email to Bill Martin at bill_martin@sil.org to inform him of your intent, and for assistance and instructions - especially if the language you want to prepare a localization for is not yet listed in the Pootle web site.

-See the discussion above on how to get a .po file from Adapt It's open source Google Code site or via email from bill_martin@sil.org.
+   * To use the Poedit method for starting a new localization, see the discussion above on how to get a .po file from Adapt It's open source Google Code site or via email from bill_martin@sil.org.
 To create a translation of Adapt It's interface into a new language, you will